 Estimating the value of your case is difficult since each medical malpractice claim is unique.
 Your attorney will review your medical evidence, personal accounts, and expert opinions to find every opportunity for financial redress available.

 We Allow You to Focus on Recovery

-Your health should be your top priority.
+Your health should be your top priority, and if you’ve been injured, you’re probably dealing with a lot of stress.
 Litigating a medical malpractice case can detract from that since the process is overwhelming for parties who sue on their own.
 Working with our team can ease your mind.

 Complete a Free Case Evaluation form now

 What Are the Four Elements Your Lawyer Will Have to Prove?

 You will have to submit an affidavit of merit and other documentation from a medical expert witness so that you can prove all four elements to file your lawsuit.
 These are:

 A medical care professional must have an established duty of care towards you in order to hold them responsible for your malpractice injuries.
 This could mean that they were your doctor or had a doctor/patient relationship with you, including consulting on your case or treating you in an emergency room or hospital.

 Standard of Care and Violation of the Standard of Care

 Qualified medical expert witnesses can help document how your doctor deviated from their standard of care toward you by offering their opinion on your case.
 This can be done through the expert witness’s experience in a similar training or medical community as your doctor.